purwin/Udacity_Catalog/README.md

 # Udacity Catalog Project

-This is a library CRUD web app for the udacity full-stack web developer catalog project.
+This is a library CRUD web app for the Udacity Full-Stack Web Developer Catalog project.
 The app incorporates Flask, SQLAlchemy, JS, and HTML, allowing you to view a collection of books, authors, and genre categories—or register and add your own!
 Feel free to check it out and build your own book library/wishlist!

 ## Requirements